ORG4N/software-engineering-1/README.md

 - Due to wanting to make both the Visual Studio debugger and the main .exe compatible with the code I have written they are both stored within the same location, but for ease if access I have made a shortcut and put it within the Crawler folder.
 Therefore, my instructions guide the player to actually execute the CMD-Crawler.exe shortcut (.lnk).
    - True location of the .exe is: \Crawler\bin\Release\netcoreapp3.1\Crawler.exe
    - If the player wishes they can run either the shortcut I have made or the true executable.
+   - The video is outdated as it shows this method of running the game via command line, but the readme is updated.